littlebizzy/slickstack/README.md

 ## Compatibility

 SlickStack works best on VPS servers with KVM virtualization that have at least 2GB RAM and 2 CPU cores from cloud providers such as Vultr, DigitalOcean, Linode, and other non-AWS networks.
 The underlying LEMP configuration is meant specifically for single-site WordPress installations, and does not support Multi-Site installs.
+SlickStack supports WordPress, WooCommerce, bbPress, and BuddyPress "out of the box" with pre-optimized LEMP stack configurations that scale.

 ## Introduction